canonical/starlark/doc/alloc.md

 ## ITERJMP

-Value types will require an allocation (as the result is an interface).
 Custom implementations may allocate more.
 This could be problematic as `Next` cannot access `Thread`.

 ## ITERPOP